Central bank digital currency: Implementation

+A major issue with central bank digital currencies is deciding whether the currency should be easily traceable.
+If it's traceable, the government has more control than it currently does.
+Additionally, there's a technical aspect to consider: whether CBDCs should be based on tokens or accounts and how much anonymity users should have.

 Characteristics

-A CBDC is a high-security digital instrument; like paper banknotes, it is a means of payment, a unit of account, and a store of value.
+A CBDC is a digital counterpart to fiat money, issued by central banks, unless it is dividend-yielding, then it is an ownership stake in the central bank and a new form of legal tender.
+Like paper banknotes, it is a means of payment, a unit of account, and a store of value.
 And like paper currency, each unit is uniquely identifiable to prevent counterfeiting.
 CBDC will have implications for commercial banks, probably in the field of lowering banks' commissions, no big customer data-selling ability, accumulating the deposits and deposit policies and credit policies due to higher funding costs for banks.

 Digital fiat currency is part of the base money supply, together with other forms of the currency.
 As such, DFC is a liability of the central bank just as physical currency is.
 It is a digital bearer instrument that can be stored, transferred and transmitted by all kinds of digital payment systems and services.
 The validity of the digital fiat currency is independent of the digital payment systems storing and transferring the digital fiat currency.

 Proposals for CBDC implementation often involve the provision of universal bank accounts at the central banks for all citizens.

 Benefits and impacts

-Central bank digital currency are being studied and tested by governments and central banks in order to realize the many positive implications it contributes to financial inclusion, economic growth, technology innovation and increased transaction efficiencies.
-Here is a list of potential advantages:
+Governments and central banks are studying CBDCs and their implications for financial inclusion, economic growth, technology innovation, and the efficiency of bank transactions.
+Potential advantages include: